YAMAGATA Yonezawa A beautiful and bucolic rural setting once ruled by a famous samurai

-The journey by Shinkansen takes around two and a half hours.
-Traveling by air from Tokyo is another viable option, as the price is only slightly more than a Shinkansen.
+The journey by shinkansen takes around two and a half hours.
+Traveling by air from Tokyo is another viable option, as the price is only slightly more than that of a shinkansen ticket.
 Flight times vary, so it's best to check ahead of time if you plan to take this route.

 In the heart of the city lie the ruins of Yonezawa Castle, with rows of old houses and a traditional samurai residence, alongside the Uesugi Shrine dedicated to the distinguished warrior Uesugi Kenshin.

-The Uesugi Museum, known as Keishoden, is the perfect place for history buffs looking to learn more about the “war god” Uesugi Kenshin.
+Next to Uesugi Shrine is Keishoden Memorial Hall.
+It is the perfect place for history buffs looking to learn more about the “war god” Uesugi Kenshin.
 There are mementos of Uesugi and his descendants, along with 131 important cultural properties and 1,000 items from throughout the Edo era.

-In February, the shrine features a festival of lights, with 300 snow lanterns and 3,000 candles, creating an other-worldly sight.
+In February, the shrine features a festival of lights, with 300 snow lanterns and 1,000 individual snow lamps creating an other-worldly sight.
 Food stalls and souvenir shops sell locally crafted goods around the shrine.

-Only a few bus stops away from Shirabu Onsen, and at an altitude of 1,300 meters, you'll find the refreshing air of the Tengendai highlands.
+Only a few bus stops away from Shirabu Onsen and a 6-minute ropeway ride to an altitude of 1,300 meters, you'll find the refreshing air of the Tengendai highlands.

 From here, you can enjoy some of the best views in Yonezawa, whether you're visiting during the colorful autumn season, or in winter, when the region is blanketed in heavy snow.
 Trekking through the highlands, you'll find shimmering waterfalls and remote shrines waiting to be discovered.